ishchat/Genetic-Algorithm-Trading-Strategy-Optimization/README.md

 /*we want to make n divisible by 4 as we will select half of population before crossover and this half should be divisible by 2 so that pairs can form*/

 vector <chromosome> selectParents(vector <chromosome> population,std::map<std::string, vector <priceseries>> prices1)
+ /*only top half of population to be selected with greatest fitness values*/

+ vector <chromosome> crossoverWithmutation(vector <chromosome> subpopulation)
+ 	//This function would take subpopulation and randomly select 2 witout replacement during a run of the loop
+	//it will do crossover and mutation on progeny
+	//these two parents and mutated progeny would be added to new population
+	//these 2 parents would be removed from the subpopulation and in the next run of the loop we will again randomly select 2 parents without replacement
+	//...and so on